Home » Cryptocurrency Trading Guide

 Generally, market trends are divided into two types: a bull market and a bear market.
 A bull market is a market that is in an uptrend (the general market direction is upwards), while a bear market is one in a downtrend (prices are declining).

-Another thing to note is that market does not move in a straight line.
+Another thing to note is that the market does not move in a straight line.
 It is normal for the market to show a temporary decline during an uptrend and also rally for a brief period during a downtrend.
-However, the timeframe you look at also matters because you can have an uptrend in an hourly timeframe while that same asset might be in a downtrend in the daily timeframe.
-Trends on the higher timeframe are of more importance to those of the lower time frame.
+However, the timeframe you look at also matters because you can have an uptrend in an hourly timeframe while that same asset might be in a downtrend when considering the daily timeframe.
+Trends on the higher timeframe are of more importance to those of the lower timeframe.

 Uptrend Chart